haighis/mango-cli/README.md

 `npm run generate-client` will create the Mango Api Server JS Client at the location `src\test\client` which allows you to view the JS Client Model and Services.
 - Copy the Mango Api Server JS Client from `src\test\client` to its final resting place at `src\client`
-- TODO move the Mango Api Server JS Client so some other sensible location

 ## Supplying Commands

-`./bin/run get Application`
+`mango-cli get Application`
+`mango-cli create Application --file application.yaml`

+# Step 1 - Initialize Mango Platform API Server & Mango  Platform CLI
+`mango-cli setup`
+# Step 2 - Register, Login
+`mango-cli register`
+`mango-cli login`
+# Step 3 - Set Credentials for Contexts
+`mango-cli configure`
+# Quick setup for Development
+`mango-cli configure --simple `
+## Supplying Flags
 `./bin/run create Application --file application.yaml`

-# Step 1 - Register, Login, Define Contexts
+## Create Context
 `./bin/run create Context --file sample_yamls/context.yaml`

-# Step 2 - Set Credentials for Contexts

-## Supplying Flags
-`./bin/run create Application --file application.yaml`

 ## Create Application Shell
 `./bin/run create ApplicationShell -f sample_yamls/application_shell.yaml`
 # TODO
 - cli create application_shell command with code generation for angular using a basic foundation that is the default foundation in mango that allows an application shell to load a single application.
 - cli create application_shell command with code generation for angular using a foundation_id that gets the foundation template
 - enable mango configure to call setup Mango Api Server Java Application

-## Mango Configure
-### Login
-- use pupeteer to open a browser and ask the user to login
+# npm library troubleshooting
 Global libraries
 You can run npm list -g to see which global libraries are installed and where they're located.
 Use npm list -g | head -1 for truncated output showing just the path.
 If you want to display only main packages not its sub-packages which installs along with it - you can use - npm list --depth=0 which will show all packages and for getting only globally installed packages, just add -g i.e. npm list -g --depth=0.